Negotiating salary can be tricky for employers. Follow these steps so you’re fully prepared to discuss starting pay with creative job candidates.

 Before negotiating salary with job candidates

 Do your research.
 Establish a salary range for the position before you start recruiting.
 Know the market value of the position you’re hiring for, factoring in years of experience, location and current demand for the skills required.
-Review resources such as The Creative Group’s Salary Guide, which features the average starting salary ranges for more than 80 creative positions.
+Review resources such as the Robert Half Salary Guide, which features the average starting salary ranges for marketing and creative positions.
 New data on benefits, incentives and perks are featured as well.
-(You can also use our Salary Calculator for a quick salary range customized for more than 135 cities across the country.)
+(You can also get a quick salary range customized by city.)

 During negotiations with your top choice